sanyamagarwal10/Amazon-Clone/README.md

 - Static shopping cart page
 - Header with navigation links and search bar
 - Basic footer with information and links

+# Technologies Used

+- HTML5: Used for the structure of the website.
+- CSS3: Used for styling, layout, and responsiveness.
+- Flexbox & CSS Grid: Layout techniques used for building the structure of various pages.